Margaret Turner-Warwick: Education

 Turner-Warwick was educated at the City of London School for Girls and Walthamstow Hall, before attending The Maynard School in Exeter from the age of 12 to the age of 18.
 While at Maynard, she became friends with Audrey Jane Pinsent, who later also became a notable scientist, best-known as Jane Gibson.
 In a memoir written for The Maynard School, Turner-Warwick recalled how she and Jane volunteered to be "lab girls", setting up the chemistry apparatus before classes – a way to both learn chemistry and also avoid school prayers, until 'rumbled' by their teacher.
 Turner-Warwick finished her schooling at St Paul's Girls' School.

 She gained admission to study medicine at Lady Margaret Hall, Oxford, matriculating in 1943.
+It was at Lady Margaret Hall the she met and became lifelong friend with fellow medical student Patience Moberly (then Patience Proby).
 She continued her medical studies at University College Hospital, the teaching hospital associated with University College London.
 In her last term before her final university exams, she was diagnosed with tuberculosis and spent many months recovering in a sanatorium in Switzerland.
 After qualifying, she practised medicine at University College London and Royal Brompton Hospital.